KutsJoe/Skills_Evaluation_Kuteesa_Joshua/Readme.md

 docker-compose up -d
 ```

-This will start the Symfony application, Nginx web server, and MySQL database.
+This will start the Symfony application, Apache web server, and MySQL database.

 ### 4. Install Symfony Dependencies